JanSKowalski/Hardware_Acceleration/3_autoencoder/README.md

 ## Autoencoder inference

+Autoencoders are a class of ML models trained to map input to output.
+They are largely used as placeholders, or as a security measure (see arxiv 1702.something).

-ONNX is the up-and-coming standard for dealing with ML models.
-Most popular frameworks support it.
-Although ehe main ONNX interface is python, the developers included a C/C++ API that we can [hopefully] use in conjunction with the u200 C++ calls.
+In this project, we focus on ONNX.
+ONNX is the up-and-coming standard for handling ML models between applications, and can be accessed with the ONNXRuntime API.
+Although ONNXRuntime is mainly written for python, the developers included a C/C++ API that we endeavor to use.

-Vitis-AI exists, but as of the writing of this md (April 2021) it doesn't officially support xgboost.

-Here we train an autoencoder in export_onnx.py.
-We then verify that we can read the model with import_onnx.py, and again in standalone_import_onnx.cpp
+As possible alternative, Vitis-AI is built on top of ONNXRuntime for FPGAs.
+It doesn't support xgboost however (as of April 2021), so we will work directly with ONNXRuntime.

+Train the autoencoder: export_onnx.py
+Verify onnx model: import_onnx.py, standalone_import_onnx.cpp

 ### Results
 The standalone C ONNX reader works fine.
 Still working on integrating this into host.c